Beginner Guide

 Do your interests collide?
 Does this person live life on the safer side?
 What is his or her level of adventure?
 These are all questions you can uncover with this question.
 Plus, it’s a good way to ease your date into talking about themselves and thinking about past experiences as a primer for the deeper questions.

-See also First Date Questions to Keep the Conversation Going
+See also 75 Creative First Date Questions to Help the Conversation Flow

 3. How would your best friend describe you in three sentences?